 You can choose not to receive personalised adverts at any time by turning this option off in your Privacy Manager.

 We hold personal information for different purposes and the length of time we keep your information will vary depending on the services or products we are providing.
 We will only keep your data for a reasonable period of time, which is based on the purpose for which we are using your data.
-Once that purpose has been fulfilled, we will securely delete that data or anonymise your information (so that we, or anyone else, can no longer tell that data relates to you) unless we are required to retain the data longer for legal, tax or accounting reasons.
+Once that purpose has been fulfilled, we will securely delete your data or anonymise your information (so that we, or anyone else, can no longer tell that data relates to you) unless we are required to retain the data longer for legal, tax or accounting reasons..